Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 1. The Decision Matrix: Cost vs. Value vs. Speed

 Before you call an architect or a builder, you need to understand the financial landscape.
-Costs have risen significantly in the construction sector, making traditional routes less attractive than they were five years ago.
-Here is how the three options stack up in the 2025 market.
+Because raw material costs have risen significantly in the construction sector, traditional routes are less attractive than they were five years ago.
+If you are comparing a conservatory vs extension cost UK, here is exactly how the three options stack up in the current market.

 Cost